Katrine-Marie/PHP-boilerplate2019/README.md

 You use the `gulp imagemin` command in order to minify image files placed in the `/public/images` directory.

 NOTE: This setup still uses Gulp 3.9.1 - update to version 4 pending.

+## Miscellaneous

+You may want to edit the manifest-file found in `/public/manifest.json` if you want your site to be a PWA.

+It contains default colors, names and icon sources that should be changed to reflect your own (icons should/could be located in `/public/images/icons`).